priyabalaj/clinic_kidz/README.md

 ## Acknowledgments

-- Dr. St Pushpa for her medical expertise
+- Dr. ST Pushpa for her medical expertise
 - All contributors who have helped in developing this website